markfisher1/LEMP-stack-on-AZURE/LEMP Stack setup on AZURE.md

 We must disable the default NGINX host that is listening on port 80.
 Afterwards, we will reload NGINX to save the changes.

-Run the following command to disable it.--
+Run the following command to disable it:

 sudo unlink /etc/nginx/sites-enabled/default
 ( removes nginx as the default host )